njuwill/bigfoot-tutorials/hive/Big Foot Hive Tutorial.md

 ## Create Tables in Hue

+Creating tables from `Hue` is limited to users with administrator privileges.
+Therefore procedures in this section may not work for you.
+Use instruction for command line instead.

 * Login `http://bigfoot-hue.ccs.miami.edu:8888'
 * Click on `Data Browsers` on top menu
 * Click on `Metastore Tables` on drop down menu